 Formula to Calculate Labor Force Participation Rate

-Labor Force Participation Formula refers to the formula that is used in order to calculate the active workforce of the economy with respect to its total population and as per the formula, the Labor Force Participation rate is calculated by dividing the total number of persons available for work by the total population.
+The labor force participation formula refers to the formula used to calculate the active workforce of the economy concerning its total population.
+As per the formula, the labor force participation rate is calculated by dividing the total number of persons available for work by the total population.

-Below given is the formula used to calculate labor force participation rate:
+Below given is the formula used to calculate the labor force participation rate:

 Where,

-- The labor force is the sum of workers that are employed as well as unemployed.
+• The labor force is the sum of workers that are employed and unemployed.

-- Step 1 – First, we need to identify the labor force which is the summation of workers that are currently employed whether on salaried or self-basis.
+1. First, we need to identify the labor force, the summation of employed workers, whether on a salaried or self-basis.

-- Step 2 – Most of the definitions defined employed persons who are above the age of 16 years and generally excludes those who are working in homemaking or self-service and volunteers.
+2. Most definitions define employed persons above the age of 16 and generally exclude those working in homemaking or self-service and volunteers.

-- Step 3 – Unemployed people shall also exclude those who are unemployed and are less than 16 years of age, people who did not look for a job in the last 4 weeks.
+3. Unemployed people shall also exclude those who are less than 16 years of age and those who did not look for a job in the last four weeks.

-- Step 4 – Whereas the working-age population shall include everyone except for minor persons that are below the age of 16, people in elderly care centers, and in some cases military personnel.
+4. The working-age population shall include everyone except for minor persons below the age of 16, people in elderly care centers, and military personnel.

-- Step 5 – When you sum up the employed and unemployed person that shall form the labor force and divide that result by working-age participation, the result will be the labor force participation rate.
+5. When you sum up the employed and unemployed people that shall form the labor force and divide that result by working-age participation, the result will be the labor force participation rate.

 Examples